-Before RBPT results, we introduce some assumptions.
+Before presenting RBPT results, we introduce some assumptions.
 Let $Q^*_{X|Z}$ represent the limiting model for $\hat{Q}^{(m)}_{X\mid Z}$.
-It is true that $Q^*_{X|Z}$ depends on the underlying distribution $P$, but we omit additional subscripts for ease of notation.
+The conditional distribution $Q^*_{X|Z}$ depends on the underlying distribution $P$, but we omit additional subscripts for ease of notation.
 Assumption \ref{assump:assump1_rbpt} defines the limiting models and fixes a convergence rate. \begin{assumption} There is a function $g^*_{P}$, a conditional distribution $Q^*_{X|Z}$, and a constant $\gamma>0$ s.t.